Learn how to revolutionize the reporting process at every level of your organization.

 Here, real-time data is critical to your ability to quantify the impact and effectiveness of your security investments.
 As BitSight Security Ratings are updated on a daily basis, you can ensure you always have the latest information at your fingertips when evaluating how your security performance is changing over time across a variety of different risk vectors.

 The other big piece of the puzzle at this stage is being able to report on results to various stakeholders — such as board members — in a language that makes sense to the business.
 In your reports, it’s critical that you put technical concepts in context for non-technical individuals.
 Reports that provide numbers without these types of insights are more likely to be overlooked, especially if the reader doesn’t have the skills or knowledge to draw conclusions from the data.

 Here, taking a risk-based approach to cybersecurity reporting — as opposed to a compliance-based or an incident-based approach — is essential to your success.
 Doing so empowers you to assess performance based on actual exposure to cyber threats, quantify what’s at stake on a financial and reputational level, and highlight the value of your cybersecurity efforts.

 In today’s “new normal” operating environment, it’s critical that you take a step back and reassess your traditional methods for tracking and evaluating your security performance over time.
-By leveraging a standardized, easily understandable KPI like security ratings at every stage of the process, you can optimize your cyber risk strategy and find new operational efficiencies — ultimately enabling you to do more with less.
+By leveraging a standardized, easily understandable cyber security KPI like security ratings at every stage of the process, you can optimize your cyber risk strategy and find new operational efficiencies — ultimately enabling you to do more with less.